 Process for requesting special consideration

 Any student requesting special consideration should download the Documentation of Medical and/or Psychological Conditions (PDF) form.
 The student will need to complete a portion of the form and then ask a health care professional with no familial relationship to the student to provide the remaining information.
 Students seeking special consideration for a physical condition must provide documentation from a trained, licensed medical professional who is qualified in the diagnosis and treatment of the condition.
 Students seeking special consideration for a psychological condition must provide documentation from a trained, licensed or certified mental health professional who is qualified in the diagnosis and treatment of the condition.
 Individuals requesting the use of a service or assistance animal should refer to the service and assistance animals policy for complete details of definitions, procedures and handler responsibilities.

 All documentation will then be reviewed by a committee (as detailed below).
 Any member of the committee may contact the health care provider for additional information or clarification.
-The final decision for accommodation rests with the Director of Residence Life.
+The final decision for accommodation rests with the Coordinator of Academic Support and Advising.
 Every effort is made to meet students' special needs within our housing system and food service plan using the alternatives available.

 Timeline for requesting special consideration

 We ask that all documentation for incoming new and transfer students be received by June 1 for students starting in fall semester or December 1 for students starting in spring semester.
 We ask that documentation for returning students requesting special consideration for the following year be submitted by March 1.
 The Committee will review the documentation on or around those dates and will follow up with those students at that time.